amu-cai/nEMO/README.md

 ### Citation Information

-You can access the nEMO paper at [link].
+You can access the nEMO paper at [arXiv](https://arxiv.org/abs/2404.06292).
 Please cite the paper when referencing the nEMO dataset as:

 ```
 @misc{christop2024nemo,